Laura Secord: Post-war years

 After the war, with the Secords' Queenston store in ruins, the family was impoverished.
-Only James's small war pension and the rent from 200 acres of land they had in Grantham Township supported them.
+Only James's small war pension and the rent from 200 acres (81 ha) of land they had in Grantham Township supported them.

 The Secords' sixth child, Laura Anne, was born in October 1815, and their last child, Hannah, was born in 1817.
 The Secords' eldest daughter Mary wedded a doctor, William Trumball, on 18 April 1816.
 On 27 March 1817, Mary gave birth in Ireland to Elizabeth Trumball, the first of Laura and James's grandchildren.
 Mary had another daughter, also named Mary, in Jamaica.
 Following her husband's death, Mary returned to Queenston with her children in 1821.

 The struggling James petitioned the government in 1827 for some sort of employment.
 Lieutenant-Governor Peregrine Maitland did not offer him a position, but offered something to Laura.
 He asked her to be in charge of the yet-to-be-completed Brock's Monument.
 At first, she turned it down, but then reluctantly accepted it.
 When Brock's Monument opened in 1831, Secord learned the new Lieutenant-Governor, John Colborne, intended to give the keys to the widow of a member of the monument committee who had died in an accident.
 On 17 July 1831, Secord petitioned Colborne to honour Maitland's promise, and included another certificate from FitzGibbon attesting her contribution to the war.
 She wrote that Colonel Thomas Clarke had been told by Maitland, "it was too late to think of [the committee member's widow] Mrs. Nichol as I have pledged my word to Mrs. Secord that as soon as possible she should have the key."
 Despite her pleas, Secord did not receive the keys to the monument.

 In 1828, the Secords' daughter, Appolonia, died at 18 of typhus, and James was appointed registrar of the Niagara Surrogate Court.
 He was promoted to judge in 1833, and his son Charles Badeau Secord took over the registrar position.
 Charles Badeau Secord's first son, Charles Forsyth Secord, was born 9 May 1833.
 His is the only line of Secords that survived into the 21st century.

 James became a customs collector in 1835 at the port of Chippawa.
 The position came with a home in Chippawa, into which the family moved.
 Charles Badeau Secord took over the Queenston home.
 Daughter Laura Ann and her son moved into the home in 1837 following her husband's death.